This story has been updated. It was originally published on March 8, 2017.

 Securely wipe your old devices

+With all your data safely stored elsewhere, and all your apps and services safely deauthorized where necessary, the last step is to completely wipe your devices and remove all trace of your activities so your files can’t be recovered.
 On phones and tablets, this is pretty straightforward.
-On iOS, open up the Settings app then head to General, Reset, Erase All Content and Settings.
-This will wipe your iPhone or iPad and return it to the state it was in when you first got it (the opening setup screen for iOS, in other words).
+On iOS for example, open up the Settings app, then head to General, Transfer or Reset iPhone, and choose Erase All Content and Settings.
+This will wipe your phone and return it to the state it was in when you first got it (the opening setup screen for iOS, in other words).

-On laptop and desktop computers the reset process is a bit more involved.
+On laptop and desktop computers, the reset process is a bit more involved.

-For the latest versions of macOS, reboot your machine, hold down the Command+R keys and choose Disk Utility from the menu that appears.
-Choose the main disk drive, click Erase, and select Mac OS Extended from the Format menu.
-Quit the Disk Utility program, choose to reinstall macOS, and you should be back with a clean version of your operating system.
+For the latest version of macOS on the newest Macs, click the Apple menu, select System Preferences, open the System Preferences menu in the menu bar, and choose Erase All Content and Settings.
+If you don’t see this, option, reboot your machine, hold down Cmd+R, and choose Disk Utility from the menu that appears.
+Select the main disk drive, click Erase, and pick Mac OS Extended from the Format menu.
+Click Erase again.
+Then quit Disk Utility, choose to Reinstall mcOS, and you should be back with a clean version of your operating system.

 You can also just delete files and apps without reinstalling the Windows or macOS operating system, but this makes it easier for the computer’s next owner to get them back, especially if you’re using an older mechanical hard drive rather than a modern SSD.
 For the last few years, Macs have been moving towards SSDs, so you should be safe, but Windows users should enlist the help of a free tool like Eraser or Blank and Secure to make sure your data really is gone forever.